jjant/LTAlang/project/README.md

 * Single line comments with `(:`
 * Mathematic utils library with `Math` native hash.
 * Self-reference in functions with `this`
-* Newlines as endmarkers (no uglies `;`s)
+* Newlines as endmarkers (no ugly `;`s)

 ## Caveats
 This is a list of considerations to take into account when using or programming in LTA:

 * The resulting code is valid ES2017 code.
-It should be tested on modern browsers, the latest versions of nodejs or by transpiling it to a older version.
+It should be tested on modern browsers, the latest versions of nodejs or by transpiling it to older Ecmascript versions.
-* The optimizations are achieved through the use of dependencies such as `prepack`.
+* The optimizations are achieved through the use of `prepack`.
+A Javascript to Javascript compiler which optimizes function calls and improves code benchmarks.

+## Dependencies
+We used [`prepack`](https://prepack.io/) to optimize javascript code and [`prompt-sync`](https://github.com/0x00A/prompt-sync) to enable stdin input from nodejs.

 ## Authors
-Julian Antonielli (@jant) jantonielli@itba.edu.ar Ramiro Olivera Fedi (@ramadis) rolivera@itba.edu.ar
+* Julian Antonielli (@jant) jantonielli@itba.edu.ar
+* Ramiro Olivera Fedi (@ramadis) rolivera@itba.edu.ar